Parkmont 1920: A Playful Reimagining of a Century-Old Chalet

 Kitchen: Gutting, Designing, & Everything in Between

-For the kitchen, our goal was to create a more dynamic and modern interpretation of the original space.
-It was completely gutted and the layout reworked to improve flow and usability.
+For the kitchen, our goal was to create a dynamic interpretation of the original space that respected its history and charm.
+This involved a complete gutting and renovation where we focused on improving the layout for flow and usability.

 The kitchen before and during construction:

-The cabinetry was redesigned with the home’s original neutral palette in mind, but rendered in a deeper, richer beige to bring warmth and dimension.
-We kept the Shaker-style cabinetry, but inset the cabinets for a more modern look, and adorned them with unlacquered brass hardware—selected for its ability to develop a natural patina over time.
-The wood island was redesigned in a stained white rift oak with carved detailing on the legs—a nod to the craftsmanship of the past century.
+The new inset, Shaker-style cabinetry was designed with the home’s original neutral palette in mind, but rendered in a deeper, richer beige to bring warmth and dimension.
+We paired the cabinetry with unlacquered brass hardware—selected for its ability to develop a natural patina over time.
+The island and island countertop was designed in walnut with carved detailing on the legs—a nod to the craftsmanship of the past century.

 One of our favorite parts of this design?
 The bold black-and-white marble checkerboard floor by Ann Sacks.
 It adds just the right amount of playfulness to balance the kitchen’s sophisticated palette!